14 FUN money and saving challenges for kids and teens to help them pick up money life skills naturally.

 Step #3: Let both amounts of money sit for an amount of time.
 Six months would be best, though your little one might lose their attention span by then.
 I would say three months at least.

-Step #4: Decide how often to let your child check their balances.
+Step #4: Decide how often to let your child check their balance.
 You can also set a reminder date on your calendar six months out to check everything over.
 First, have your child count the money in the jar.
 Then have your child check their savings account balance.

 If you'd like a preview of what your child will see at the end, check out this compound interest calculator.
 Unfortunately, the shortest duration you can input is 1 year; however, the chart will allow you to estimate the outcome after six months (make sure to check “monthly” for compounding in Step #4, which is what most banks will do).